-(a) An owner of residential real property subject to this chapter shall provide notice to the tenant as follows:

-- (1) For any tenancy commenced or renewed on or after December 10, 2022, as an addendum to the lease or rental agreement, or as a written notice signed by the tenant, with a copy provided to the tenant. - (2) For a tenancy existing prior to the effective date of the ordinance codified in this chapter, by written notice to the tenant no later than January 9, 2023, or as an addendum to the lease or rental agreement.

-(b) The notification or lease provision shall be in no less than 12-point type, and shall include the following:
+- (a) An owner of residential real property subject to this chapter shall provide notice to the tenant as follows: - (1) For any tenancy commenced or renewed on or after the effective date of the ordinance codified in this chapter, as an addendum to the lease or rental agreement, or as a written notice signed by the tenant, with a copy provided to the tenant. - (2) For any tenancy existing prior to the effective date of the ordinance codified in this chapter, by written notice to the tenant no later than sixty (60) days after the effective date of this ordinance, or as an addendum to the lease or rental agreement. - (b) The notification or lease provision shall be in no less than 12-point type, and shall include the following:

-California law provides that after all of the tenants have continuously and lawfully occupied the property for 12 months or more or at least one of the tenants has continuously and lawfully occupied the property for 24 months or more, a landlord must provide a statement of cause in any notice to terminate a tenancy.
-See Section 1946.2 of the Civil Code for more information.
-In addition, City of Sunnyvale Municipal Code Section 19.71.040 (Relocation assistance for no-fault just cause evictions) provides tenants evicted for no-fault just cause a 90 day notice to vacate with the right to relocation payments in excess of those provided by state law; see City of Sunnyvale Municipal Code Section 19.71.040 for more information.
+City of Sunnyvale law provides that after all of the tenants have continuously and lawfully occupied the property for 12 months or more or at least one of the tenants has continuously and lawfully occupied the property for 24 months or more, a landlord must provide a statement of cause in any notice to terminate a tenancy.
+See City of Sunnyvale Municipal Code Section 19.71.070 (Notice of tenant rights) for more information.

+In addition, City of Sunnyvale Municipal Code Section 19.71.040 (Notice of terminations of tenancy) requires that tenants who are evicted for no-fault just cause receive a notice of available relocation benefits at least 30 days prior to receipt of the notice of termination, and the right to relocation payments in excess of those provided by state law.
+See City of Sunnyvale Municipal Code Section 19.71.040 for more information.

 City of Sunnyvale Municipal Code Section 19.71.060 (Requirement to offer written lease; minimum lease terms) provides all new tenants with the right to written leases and minimum lease terms.
-Landlords must offer tenants the option to enter into a twelve month (one year) written lease.
-If a tenant declines a one (1) year written lease in writing, landlord may enter into a written lease with a term of fewer than twelve (12) months, including month to month.
-Landlords may also offer a menu of options to tenants prior to signing a lease which allow tenant the choice of term, which are required to offer no fewer options than twelve (12) months, six (6) months, three (3) months, and one (1) month.
+Owners must offer tenants the option to enter into a one (1) year written lease.
+If a tenant declines a one (1) year written lease in writing, the Owner may enter into a written lease with a term of fewer than twelve (12) months, including month to month.
+Owners may also offer a menu of options to tenants prior to signing a lease which allow tenant the choice of term, with no fewer options than twelve (12) months, six (6) months, three (3) months, and one (1) month.
 See City of Sunnyvale Municipal Code Section 19.71.060 for more information.

-(c) Manner.
+(c) Manner of Notice.
 Owners must provide the notice to tenants in writing if the application and lease are processed in writing, electronically if the application and/or lease are processed electronically, or both if both methods are utilized.
 The provision of the notice shall be subject to Civil Code Section 1632.